nemixu/Milestone4/README.md

 ### User Requirements and Expectations:
 <p>Shopping online has become a cornerstone to modern life, a user needs to feel safe and comfortable in order for them to continue with a purchase online.
 Especially when it comes to using a site / service that is not as well known as big companies / webservices.
 To tackle this and to ensure we can provide the best possible UX, proper authentication and secure payments through Stripe is necessary to offer peace of mind to the consumer.</p>

+#### Requirements
+* Interact with a visually appealing and intuative website.
+* Navigate the website on multiple devices with ease.
+* Consume information about various products / services easily.
+* Add products / services to a shopping cart in a safe and secure way.
+* View orders in profile dashboard section.
+* Ensure contact to the company / owner is easily accessible for the user.